Radio may refer to any of the following:

 Like the computer and other significant inventions the Radio has many different inventors because it takes more than one technology to work like the device we know today.

-Most of the credit to the invention of the radio music player we know today goes to Guglielmo Marconi and Nikola Tesla who both fought over patent rights to the radio communications used with a radiotelegraph.
+The radio music player, as we know it today, is primarily credited to Guglielmo Marconi and Nikola Tesla.
+Both men fought over patent rights to the radio communications used with a radiotelegraph.
 However, without the tube diode and vacuum tubes inventions by John Fleming the radio would also not be what it is today.

 Is the radio still used today?